 Vitaly Pushnitsky was born in 1967 and trained at St. Petersburg Arts Academy.
 In 2002 he had a solo exhibition of his work entitled “Introspections” in the State Russian Museum, St.Petersburg.
-Pushnitsky likes, wherever possible, to base his work on conventional painting and sculptural techniques, which he masters with a high level of proficiency and confidence, which comes to no surprise from an artist with a strong academic education.
-After graduating from St. Petersburg Art Academy Pushnitsky devoted himself into experimenting with numerous techniques of abstract art, pop art.
+Pushnitsky likes, wherever possible, to base his work on conventional painting and sculptural techniques, which he masters with a high level of proficiency and confidence, which comes as no surprise from an artist with a strong academic education.
+After graduating from St. Petersburg Art Academy Pushnitsky devoted himself into experimenting with numerous techniques of abstract and pop art.
 He became interested in collage, installation and photography.
-Combination of painting and sculptural techniques merged with artist’s experiments in new media resulted in the series of works that benefit from creative use of both and intend to stimulate the audience interest in painting, make it appealing and interactive.
+The combination of painting and sculptural techniques merged with the artist’s experiments in new media resulted in the series of works that benefit from creative use of both and intend to stimulate the audience’s interest in painting, make it appealing and interactive.
 These works show the artist’s ever-lasting search for new provoking solutions to the problems raised by the present discussion over meaning of art and its place in contemporary society.